Botched Surgery Before and After: Complete Guide

 Choosing the Right Surgeon

-Kopelman Aesthetic Surgery follows safe practices and personalized planning to reduce risks.
+Kopelman Aesthetic Surgery follows evidence-based practices and individualized treatment planning to minimize risk and deliver consistent results.

 Key Questions to Ask Before Surgery

-These questions help set clear and safe expectations.
+These questions help establish trust and set clear expectations between the patient and the surgeon.

 Warning Signs to Watch For